-The Humane Society of Ventura County is a non-profit organization dedicated to the protection and adoption of homeless animals throughout Ventura County.
+The Humane Society of Ventura County is a compassionate care shelter and non-profit organization dedicated to the protection and adoption of homeless animals throughout Ventura County.

 Our mission statement is, “The Humane Society of Ventura County is dedicated to promoting the health, safety, welfare, compassionate care and protection of all animals through education and community outreach programs.”